1966 PROMOTIONAL TOUR The Monkees' first live performances (September 1 - 11, 1966)

 A week before the show was set to debut on NBC on September 12, 1966, The Monkees undertook a promotional tour that made stops in Chicago, Boston, New York, and Los Angeles.
 The group would be introduced to deejays, members of the press, and record dealers.
 The band's first single, "Last Train to Clarksville," had been released in August and was already quickly climbing the Billboard Hot 100 chart.
 The promotional tour was launched in Hollywood on September 1 with a private reception at Screen Gems.
-For the first time, The Monkees played briefly in front of an audience.
-It is not known which songs were played at this event.
+A "gigantic block party" was organized to commemorate The Monkees television series, and two episodes were screened during the festivities.
+The Monkees gave a brief performance in front of the gathered attendees, but it's not known which songs were played.

 Los Angeles radio station KHJ staged perhaps the most ambitious event of the promotional tour on September 11, 1966.
 Contest winners rode on a train to the coastal town of Del Mar, California, which had been renamed 'Clarksville' for the day by the town's mayor.
 Landing on the beach in two helicopters and dressed in their signature double-breasted shirts, the band met approximately 400 winners of KHJ's radio contest.
 After the event, the group traveled by train with the contest winners back to Los Angeles.
 On one of the train cars, The Monkees gave their first true live public performance.
-Their set included Michael's "Papa Gene's Blues" and a cover of Baker Knight's "She's So Far Out She's In," a song that was later performed during the first Monkees tour in late 1966/early 1967 (and recorded, sans vocals, during the Headquarters album sessions in early 1967).
+Their set included Michael's "Papa Gene's Blues" and a cover of Baker Knight's "She's So Far Out She's In," a song that was later performed during the first Monkees tour in late 1966/early 1967 (and tracked, sans vocals, during the Headquarters album sessions in early 1967).
 An episode of the television series was also screened for fans.
 The day's events were filmed in color by KHJ for their Los Angeles music television program Boss City.
 The footage aired on September 17, 1966.
 (Film from that day can be seen in two different YouTube videos at the bottom of this page.
 Below is an audio file containing a rare radio advertisement for the KHJ event.)